gumen38/cogbot/README.md

 Version history
 ------------

+_hotfixes_

+-Fixed issue with partial settings file.
+Check end of this file to see example of full settings file

 _Version 0.11a_

 1. New donation account.
 Previous was not able to accept donation (Paypal, doh..).
 New account was tested and seems working.